-OCDE Division of Special Education Services provides special education programs and services to individuals with exceptional needs requiring intensive educational services including a Deaf
+The Orange County Department of Education Division of Special Education Services provides special education programs and services to individuals with exceptional needs requiring intensive educational services.
+Referrals to the Division of Special Education Services shall be made in accordance with current procedures.